jwfoley/bioanalyzeR/README.md

 	* `length` - estimated molecule length at this point
 	* `concentration` - estimated concentration of the area under the curve between this point and the previous one
 	* `molarity` - estimated molarity of the area under the curve between this point and the previous one
-	* `peak` - the index of the peak, if any, that this measurement is inside
 * `assay.info` - a list of metadata about each batch and the assay kit used
 * `samples` - a data frame of metadata for each sample (also annotated to `data`, `peaks`, and `regions` with the same factor levels), specifically:
 	* `batch` - the batch (instrument run) of the sample, from the file name